nf-core/website/markdown/events/2022/training-october-2022.md

 </div>

 _(All times shown in your local time zone)_
-Of course, if you can’t make the session in your timezone, you are welcome to attend another session at the time that works best for you.
+You are welcome to attend whichever sessions work best for you.
+Training will be held online in [Gather.town](https://gather.town) (more details closer to the time).

 # Prerequisites